jakestevenwood/BaseballTourneyMGR/README.md

 ## Features and Usage

 - This is a console application with the following features:
-    - Manage and create baseball teams for local tournements
+    - Manage and create baseball teams for local tournaments
-    - Create tournements and add tournement information, delete tournements, view existing tournements
+    - Create tournaments and add tournament information, delete tournaments, view existing tournaments
-    - Create teams and add team information, delete teams, add teams to tournements, view existing teams
+    - Create teams and add team information, delete teams, add teams to tournaments, view existing teams
     - Create players and add player information, delete players, assign players to teams, view existing players
     - Saves data and any added information